ttetrafon/practice/unreal engine/building & publishing.md

 ## Optimise Graphic Settings

 - *Settings -> Engine Scalability Setting*

-Selecting *Auto* will have the game detect the running machine's capability and adjust these settings depending on its findings.
+  - Selecting *Auto* will have the game detect the running machine's capability and adjust these settings depending on its findings.

 ## Build

 ### Define Settings

-- *Settings -> Project Settings*
+- *Edit -> Project Settings*
   - *Description*
   - *Maps & Modes*
   - *Windows* (or other appropriate target system)